Stafford: Roads

 Junctions 13 (Stafford South & Central) and 14 (Stafford North) of the M6 motorway provide access to the town, so that Birmingham and Manchester are easily reached.
 The A34 runs through the town centre and links with Stone and Stoke-on-Trent to the north and to the West Midlands conurbation to the south including Birmingham, Walsall and Wolverhampton.
 The A518 road connects Stafford with Telford to the south-west and Uttoxeter to the north-east.
-This is the main route to the theme park at Alton Towers.
 The A449 runs south from the town centre to the nearby town of Penkridge and to Wolverhampton.
 Finally, the A513 runs east from Stafford to the local towns of Rugeley and Lichfield.

-Most bus services in Stafford are run by D&G Bus as services to Lichfield, Cannock and Rugeley, while Arriva Midlands runs one to Telford.
-National Express West Midlands had a service between Wolverhampton and Stafford until April 2020, when it was cut short and later withdrawn.
-An infrequent link between Wolverhampton and Stafford is provided by Select Bus.
-Services to Stone and Stoke-on-Trent are handled by First Potteries (service 101).
+Buses

+There are several bus interchanges in Stafford town centre, rather than a single bus station; Gaol Square and Chell Road are the most used.

+Stafford is predominantly served by Select Bus and Chaserider (formerly part of Arriva Midlands until the depot sale to D&G).
+Select Bus operates local circulars, such as to Highfields and longer distance routes to Coven, Wolverhampton and Cannock.
+Chaserider operates longer distance routes to Cannock, Rugeley, Lichfield, Uttoxeter and surrounding areas.
+Arriva Midlands still operates a service to Telford.
+First Potteries operates service 101 to Stoke-on-Trent.

 Stafford has five taxi firms and several independent operators from ranks at the station, Bridge St, Broad St and Salter St.